 The Officers' Retirement Plan is an unfunded defined benefit retirement plan that we maintain for our executives.
-Under the Officers' Retirement Plan, if an executive retires of his or her own volition (and is not entitled to severance) after a minimum of either (x) age 60 with five years of service as an executive or (y) age 50 with ten years of service as an executive, he or she will be entitled to receive a single lump sum retirement payment equal to \$10,000 for each year of service as an executive, pro-rated as appropriate.
+Under the Officers' Retirement Plan, if an executive retires of his or her own volition (and is not entitled to severance) after a minimum of either (x) age 60 with five years of service as an executive, he or she will be entitled to receive a single lump sum retirement payment equal to \$10,000 for each year of service as an executive, pro-rated as appropriate.
 Currently, Messrs.
 Shrader, Strickland, and Mayer are eligible to receive benefits under the Officers' Retirement Plan upon retirement.